wp-plugins/woocommerce-checkout-manager/readme.txt

 == Description ==

+Get <a href="http://www.trottyzone.com/product/woocommerce-checkout-manager/">Pro version</a> to Disable billing address fields for individual product/s.
+Great for selling both digital and tangible goods.

 1. This plugin targets the WooCommerce Checkout Page and WooCommerce Checkout Receipt.
 For each and every field you can remove it totally or the required attribute.
 Removing the required attribute renders the field completely optional for the customer to fill out.

 2. Their is also an option in this plugin where you can change the message the customer gets in the footer area of the receipt.